helionmusic/rhinobot_heroku/README.md

 Just a quick note: ***This is not in any way official***.
 This is just a guide on how to get the bot hosted on Heroku's free cloud service.
 There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself.

 **As this bot is modified from the original version, do not expect any support for it on their official Discord server.
 They will NOT help you.
-You may open an issue here if you think it's a Heroku related issue and we can try to help but please try updating youtube-dl and/or using the alternative ffmpeg buildpack first using the instructions given near the end of this readme to see if it fixes your problem.**
+You may open an issue here if you think it's a Heroku related issue and we can try to help but please try updating youtube-dl first using the instructions given near the end of this readme to see if it fixes your problem.**

 The original MusicBot (previously known as RhinoBot) is available [here](https://github.com/Just-Some-Bots/MusicBot).